-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: None
+Certification is available for this level with successful completion of the testing process

-This course is based on NFPA 1072, 2017 edition, Responders to Hazardous Materials/Weapons of Mass Destruction Incidents.
+This course is based on the current edition of the NFPA 472, Standard for Responders to Hazardous Materials /Weapons of Mass Destruction Incidents.
 This course provides the emergency responder with the knowledge to respond to releases or potential releases of hazardous substances as part of the initial response.
 The knowledge acquired at the Operations level should enable the responder to contain the release from a defensive method and prevent exposures of the hazardous substance.
 Practical exercises and teamwork are included and emphasized in this course.

-- Conduct a basic hazard and risk assessment of a hazardous material - Understand basic hazardous materials terms and definitions - Select and use the correct Personal Protective Equipment for the hazard - Select correct defensive action to limit the spread of a hazardous material - Establish a decontamination corridor, conduct emergency decontamination
+- Conduct a basic hazard and risk assessment of a hazardous material - Understand basic hazardous materials terms and definitions - Select and use the correct Personal Protective Equipment for the hazard - Select correct defensive action to limit the spread of a hazardous material - Establish a decontamination corridor - Conduct emergency decontamination